chelseaceballos/web-sprint-challenge-advanced-css-and-intro-js/README.md

 Follow these steps to set up your project:

-1. Fork the repo
+1. xFork the repo
-2. Clone your forked version of the repo
+2. xClone your forked version of the repo
-3. cd into your repo and create a branch with your first and last name
+3. xcd into your repo and create a branch with your first and last name
-NOTE: Tests will run for the JavaScript portion of this challenge only
+NOTE: xTests will run for the JavaScript portion of this challenge only
-4. open the terminal in your vs code and type `npm install`
+4. xopen the terminal in your vs code and type `npm install`
-5. next type `npm run test:watch` in your terminal
+5. xnext type `npm run test:watch` in your terminal
-6. Complete your work making regular commits, once you have all your tests passing and you are ready to submit your work please see canvas for instructions on how to submit
+6. xComplete your work making regular commits, once you have all your tests passing and you are ready to submit your work please see canvas for instructions on how to submit

 ### Task 2a:  Minimum Viable Product - Responsive Design